-- Submission of 2 publishable papers of article length (5,000 to 8,000 words) that demonstrate the student’s ability to research and write original scholarship at a level appropriate to the field.
+- Submission of 1 publishable paper of article length (5,000 to 8,000 words) that demonstrate the student’s ability to research and write original scholarship at a level appropriate to the field.
 Publishable papers may be revised versions of papers submitted in KU courses.
 Publishable papers must be submitted on the first day of the written examination.

 - An oral examination, given 2 to 4 weeks after the written examination.
 The oral examination lasts about 90 minutes and may revisit material covered in the written examination, the publishable papers, and/or other material as deemed appropriate by the committee.
 While preparing for the examination, students may enroll twice in THR 998 Investigation and Conference (for Doctoral Students).

 Doctoral candidates are required, after passing the comprehensive oral examination, to be continuously enrolled in one or more hours of dissertation or programmatically equivalent coursework that both moves the student towards degree completion and reflects, as accurately as possible, the candidate’s demands on faculty time and university facilities.
-During this time, until all requirements for the degree are completed (including the filing of the dissertation) or until 18 post-comprehensive hours have been completed (whichever comes first), the candidate must enroll for a minimum of 6 hours a semester and 3 hours a summer session.
+During this time, until all requirements for the degree are completed (including the filing of the dissertation) or until 18 post-comprehensive hours have been completed (whichever comes first), the candidate must enroll for a minimum of 6 hours each Fall/Spring semester.

 The dissertation is expected to take the form of a book-length scholarly study that shows the results of original research and scholarly creativity.
 After its completion, an oral defense must be held no less than 4 weeks before the graduation deadline.
 The committee consists of 1 chair, 3 departmental members, and an outside member.